 - Do not receive certain live vaccines (oral typhoid vaccine, bacille Calmette-GuÃ©rin [BCG] vaccine) while you are taking Moxifloxacin.
 Talk with your doctor before you receive any vaccine.

 - Long-term or repeated use of Moxifloxacin may cause a second infection.
 Tell your doctor if signs of a second infection occur.
 Your medicine may need to be changed to treat this.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+- PREGNANCY and BREAST-FEEDING: It is not known if Moxifloxacin can cause harm to the fetus.
+If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Moxifloxacin while you are pregnant.
 It is not known if Moxifloxacin is found in breast milk.
-If you are or will be breast-feeding while you use Moxifloxacin, check with your doctor.
-Discuss any possible risks to your baby.
+Do not breast-feed while using Moxifloxacin.

 Hypersensitivity to other quinolones, moxifloxacin or any of the excipients of Moxifloxacin.